n3rdopolis/rebeccablackos/README.txt

            ** init=/bin/recinit :       Instead of using init=/bin/bash as an emergency recovery console, this starts a prompt under a user mode terminal.

            ** nomodeset :               This option is handled by the kernel.
-It may be slightly misleading in name, but it prevents other drivers from taking over vesadrm or efidrm, leaving (vesa/efi)drm as the current graphics driver.
+It may be slightly misleading in name, but it prevents other drivers from taking over SimpleDRM, leaving SimpleDRM as the current graphics driver.
 Use this if the graphics driver misbehaves, and fails to create any graphical devices.
-The efidrm or vesadrm drivers are automatically selected based on boot firmware type. (vesadrm for BIOS, efidrm for EFI)

       * This option is handled early in initramfs: